dsgelab/finregistry-matrices/README.md

 **All examples appear below are hypothetical and do not contain any real data**

+*2022-10-21 changed encoding of onset age for missing events to -9.0 (used to be 0.0)*

 ## MakeEndPtFile.c
 Creates wide matrix (sample x feature) for disease endpoints from longitudinal file.